 Optional: Canola oil or other high temperature vegetable oil (enough to cover size of frypan)

-Coconut aminos, salt and/or pepper to taste
+Optional: salt, coconut aminos and/or pepper to taste

 1. Heat oil, if using, in large frying pan at medium heat.
+(I used to use oil, but I don’t anymore, and it’s still delicious!)

 2. Sauté onions until almost tan, stirring constantly.
 If dry sautéing without oil, you may add a couple of tablespoons when onions whenever start to stick.